mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

   - Current State: What external vendors or third-party services are part of the current architecture?
   - Target State: Are new vendors or services needed to support the future vision?
   - Gap: Identify any gaps related to vendor capabilities, contract limitations, or dependence on third-party services.

+## Lessons from Financial Markets

+Working in financial services has taught me several key principles about architectural optionality:

+**1. Volatility Increases Option Value**
+Just as Gregor Hohpe noted about the Black-Scholes model, in highly regulated industries like financial services, the value of architectural options increases with regulatory and market volatility.
+The more uncertain the environment, the more valuable it becomes to preserve flexibility.

+**2. Time Decay Matters**
+Financial options lose value over time if not exercised.
+Similarly, architectural options that aren't maintained become harder to exercise.
+I've seen systems where the "option" to scale was theoretically preserved but became practically impossible due to accumulated technical debt.

+**3. Risk-Free Rate Analogy**
+In options pricing, the risk-free rate represents the baseline return.
+In architecture, this might be the "do nothing" option—the cost of maintaining status quo versus investing in optionality.
+Sometimes the safest architectural choice is actually the riskiest business choice.

+**4. Exercise Discipline**
+Not every option should be exercised.
+I've witnessed projects that maintained too many options for too long, creating unnecessary complexity.
+Like a trader, architects need discipline about when to exercise options and when to let them expire.

--## Conclusion
+## Conclusion

+In my experience in financial services generally, the organisations that thrive are those that treat architectural decisions like portfolio management—carefully balancing risk and opportunity, maintaining options when uncertainty is high, and exercising them when conditions are right.

+The financial markets have taught us that the future is unpredictable, but with proper risk management and strategic optionality, we can build systems that not only survive uncertainty but profit from it.
+The same principles that make a good trader—discipline, risk awareness, and strategic thinking—make for robust architectural decisions.

-In uncertain environments, architecture that preserves optionality is a competitive advantage.
+In uncertain environments, architecture that preserves optionality isn't just a competitive advantage; in financial services, it's often the difference between compliance and violation, between capturing market opportunities and missing them entirely.
 By designing systems that allow stakeholders to defer decisions and adapt to change, architects create a foundation for resilience, innovation, and long-term business value.